Shared config and credentials files - AWS SDKs and Tools

 Shared config and credentials files

 The shared AWS config and credentials files contain a set of profiles.
-A profile is a set of configuration values that can be referenced from the SDK/tool using its profile name.
+A profile is a set of configuration settings, in key–value pairs, that is used by the AWS Command Line Interface (AWS CLI), the AWS SDKs, and other tools.
 Configuration values are attached to a profile in order to configure some aspect of the SDK/tool when that profile is used.
 These files are "shared" in that the values take affect for any applications, processes, or SDKs on the local environment for a user.

 Both the shared config and credentials files are plaintext files that contain only ASCII characters (UTF-8 encoded).
 They take the form of what are generally referred to as INI files.